browse university and national lab ip

 Engineers in Prof. Arunava Majumdar's laboratory have formulated high-entropy phase-change materials that can split water to produce hydrogen at moderate temperatures using a scalable, carbon-free process.
 The hydrogen is produced through a two-step solar-powered thermochemical redox reaction.
 Then it can be harnessed to reduce carbon dioxide and produce chemicals such as plastics, syngas or transportation fuel.

-Renewable Energy TRL 2 Cohort 4 University of Minnesota
+Solar-Powered Biomass Gasifier for Syngas Production Renewable Energy TRL 2 Cohort 5 University of Minnesota

 A method of biomass gasification using solar energy produces a higher yield of syngas when compared to traditional combustion methods.
 The solar-powered biomass gasifier forgoes the traditional method of combusting biomass or fossil fuels and instead uses solar energy to obtain the necessary energy from heat.
 Using the biomass feedstock as the source of energy to drive the gasification reaction typically consumes 20% to 30% of the original energy content making the gasifier much less efficient.
 Contrasted against traditional non-solar gasification systems, the solar-powered gasifier produces a 30-50% high yield of fuel per unit feedstock.
 This new device also outperforms other solar-powered gasifiers by being able to operate at lower temperatures and obtain higher efficiency.
 The new reactor also has the capability to perform continuously at night.
 This method of gasification lowers dependency on fossil fuels and produces a more sustainable biofuel.